 If you are interested in fitness in Hong Kong, give F45 a try.
 All Hong Kong ID-holders can enjoy a whole week of free classes.

-Which gyms in Hong Kong offer free trials or discounted rates for first-timers?
+Gyms in Hong Kong that offer free trials or discounted rates for first-timers

 Hong Kong is notorious for getting people to sign up for long-term contracts, often a year or more, although you usually pay monthly.

-Save yourself all the cruising around the internet; we’ve pulled together a list of the six best free gym trials in Hong Kong.
-We’ve got you covered with all the details you need to know:
+Save yourself all the cruising around the internet; we’ve pulled together a list of the best free gym trials in Hong Kong.

 - F45: If you are an HK-ID holder, you’ll be able to enjoy a 7-day free trial.